aaronbloomfield/pdr/labs/lab02/index.md

 #### Find and remove ####
 Since `find` needs to return a ListItr, it might make sense to also implement it using iterators, though that is not required.

 As `remove` takes in an integer rather than a ListItr, we first need to determine whether or not that integer exists in our list.

 #### makeEmpty and the destructor ####
 `makeEmpty` should clear the list of all elements (`isEmpty` should return true after calling `makeEmpty`).
+It should also make sure that `head` and `tail` no longer point to those deleted elements (what should they point to instead in an empty list?).\
 Since we have been dynamically allocating ListNodes, we must also be responsible for deleting them to ensure we do not leak memory.
 There are multiple ways to iterate through the list and `delete` each ListNode -- experiment and see what makes the most sense to you.\
 **Important:** once you delete a ListNode, you can no longer reliably access any of its data, such as its `next` or `previous` pointers!